Upper Critical Field of Sr$_2$RuO$_4$ under In-Plane Uniaxial Pressure: Experimental results

 \section{Experimental results}

 In previous work on uniaxial pressure tuning, it was observed that, sharp superconducting transitions were only seen near zero pressure and near the Van Hove pressure, where $T_\text{c}$ depends weakly on pressure.
-In contrast, at intermediate pressures, where the pressure dependence of $T_\text{c}$ is stronger, the transitions were considerably broadened due to strain inhomogeneity in the samples.
+In contrast, at intermediate pressures, where the pressure dependence of $T_\text{c}$ is stronger, the transitions were considerably broadened due to strain inhomogeneity in the samples (The width of the transition is proportional to $dT_\text{c}/d\varepsilon$ and hence the transition broadens away from zero and the Van Hove strain.).
 In order to perform a meaningful study of the critical fields in this intermediate strain region, we took several steps to reduce the effect of strain inhomogeneity.
 First of all, we screened multiple samples from different growths by ac susceptibility to find suitable samples (large $T_\text{c}$ and a narrow transition, indicating low internal strain inhomogeneity).
 All the samples we investigated were grown by a floating-zone technique \cite{Bobowski19_CondMat} and showed a $T_\text{c}$ close to the clean-limit value \cite{Mackenzie98_PRL}.
 Figure \ref{fig:setup}(b) shows ac susceptibility data of a piece of the same rod from which samples 1 and 2 were taken.
 The sharpness of the superconducting transitions in magnetic field, down to low temperatures, points to high quality of the crystal, with no apparent effect of ruthenium inclusions \cite{Maeno98_PRL}.
 In a second step, we shrank the size of the ac susceptibility coils so that only the most-homogeneously strained region in the center of the sample was probed.
 We used a pair of concentric coils with a diameter of $\approx~330~\mu$m, which was placed on top of the sample (Fig. \ref{fig:setup}(c)) with the ac field along the $c$-axis.
 Finally, we used samples with high length-to-width and length-to-thickness ratios, reducing sensitivity to the end regions where the applied strain is inhomogeneous.
 The bars were mounted in a piezoelectric-based uniaxial pressure cell, as described elsewhere \cite{Hicks14_RSI}.